 On the review website Trust Pilot, the SMS gateway provider scored 6.8/10 from 26 reviews.

 Below compares this score to other SMS gateway providers with DirectSMS having the strongest score while TextIt has the lowest.
 These are just from the one website and it’s recommended to go through other third party sites first and read individual reviews prior to choosing a provider.

 What Customer Support Is Available With This Text Message Gateway?

-Those new to sending text messages or utilising a gateway may want to use SMS Global who are Melbourne based and have a superior support network.
+Those new to sending text messages or utilising a gateway may want to use an Australian provider like Click Send who have a superior support network.
 It should be noted that this customer support level is based on Australian businesses looking for local support.
 It’s acknowledged that MessageBird is a global player, so while Australian support may be poor, this isn’t the case overseas.
 This is something worth considering for multi-national companies.

 MessageBird is one of the global pioneers when it comes to text messaging.
 Since 2011 they have focuses on powerful SMS APIs that are low cost, easily integrated and high speed.
 They also have chat and voice messaging platforms.
 In 2016 they were named the Netherlands Business of the Year and reached 15,000 customers including those listed below.